openwall/john-packages/readme.md

 > Delivered using Microsoft-hosted Windows 2019 Server in Azure [ supports up to AVX512BW ]

-To install John the Ripper by downloading the .zip file and installing manually, follow these steps:
+To install John the Ripper by downloading the .7z file and installing it manually, follow these steps:

-- Download the ZIP file to your machine.
+- Download the compressed file to your machine.
 - Navigate to where you downloaded the file and double click the compressed file.
 - Extract it to a directory such as `C:\john-the-ripper`.
 - Start a command prompt.
-- Navigate to the directory you extracted the .zip file, e.g., `cd C:\john-the-ripper\run`.
+- Navigate to the directory you extracted the compressed file, e.g., `cd C:\john-the-ripper\run`.
 - Run JtR:

 ```powershell